Thomkat/MIR-L/README.md

 ---

 ## News / Updates
+- *[Oct 2025]* Pre-trained models are available on Google Drive and 🤗 Hugging Face.
 - *[Oct 2025]* Datasets are available.
 - *[Sep 2025]* Paper accepted as a long paper at **WI-IAT 2025**.